Ramjet Pulley: 2002–2003

 In January 2002, they've finished the recording of the final studio album by Rumania Montevideo, Mo' Better Tracks.
 Since then they could focus more on their own band activities.

 In April 2002, they released their fifth single "Change The World".
 Music video clip was filmed in the India and recording studio.
 The fifth single received remix which is included in their final studio album.
 It was band second and last single which enter to Oricon Weekly Charts.

 In August 2002, they've released their final single "Flower".
 Music videoclip was formed partly on Sahara and in districts of Ohsaka.
 It was their first single which received media promotion an ending theme for Nihon TV television program The Sunday.

 Both singles were included in the compilation album Giza Studio Masterpiece Blend 2002.

 In September 2002, Akiko and Kazunobu participated in recording The★tambourines's album My Back Pages as backing vocals.

-On January, 2003 they released their second and final album It's a Wonderful Feeling.
-The album track "everything" was in media promoted as an commercial television song of Dome.
+In January 2003, they released their second and final album It's a Wonderful Feeling.
+The album track "everything" was in media promoted as a commercial television song of Dome.
 Another album track "I'll fall in love again" was included in the compilation album Giza Studio Masterpiece Blend 2003.

 Satomi presence became unknown after the album release.

 In June 2003 Akiko appeared in live house Hill Pankoujou's session Thursday Live "Acoustic Night" as a guest singer.
 The live report was included in music magazine J Groove Magazine 2003, September edition.

 In August 2003, Akiko released cover song "Ame no Machi wo" (雨の街を) by Yumi Arai which was produced by Tak Matsumoto, the cover song was included as the B-side of cover single "Ihoujin" by Zard.

 In November 2003 the cover song was included in the rock cover album The Hit Parade produced by Tak Matsumoto.

 After November 2003 Akiko's presence is unknown.

 It's unknown whenever they've disbanded or are on hiatus since no statement was never published.
 Their official website was removed as well.

 Kazunobu was active continued his music activity for various Giza artists such as Aiko Kitahara and U-ka Saegusa in dB as composer and arranger until 2007.
 Since then Kazunobu's presence is unknown.

 On 1 December 2019, all the three members has met in the Rumania Montevideo's live, appeared as a regular guests and took memorial photo together with the members, which make reunion of the whole band for the first time in the 17 years.

 Despite theirs short career, they've released 2 studio albums and 6 singles.